About the Organization :

 Significance of Organization Development:

-Young people should be respected, valued and listened to and be supported and reinforced to build personal and social relationships and develop their innate abilities and talents for the benefit of themselves, their communities and society.
+Young people should be respected, valued, and listened to and be supported and reinforced to build personal and social relationships and develop their innate abilities and talents for the benefit of themselves, their communities, and society.
 In seeking to realize this vision for the future of young people, the following overarching values shall inform all aspects of the national youth policy and its implementation.
-Respect for the individuality, worth and dignity of all young people regardless of their beliefs, ethnicity, physical and mental capacities, socioeconomic background, sex, sexual orientation, gender, gender identity and gender expression; for the right to have their voices heard and to be informed on all issues that concern them; and for the right to determine their own future and happiness.
+Respect for the individuality, worth, and dignity of all young people regardless of their beliefs, ethnicity, physical and mental capacities, socioeconomic background, sex, sexual orientation, gender, gender identity, and gender expression; for the right to have their voices heard and to be informed on all issues that concern them; and for the right to determine their own future and happiness.

 Non-Profit, Non-Governmental Organization :

-- Registered with Government of Nepal, Ministry of Home, District Administration Office, Kathmandu on January 16, 2014 under section (4) of organization registration Act, 2034 B.S.
+- Registered with the Government of Nepal, Ministry of Home, District Administration Office, Kathmandu, on January 16, 2014, under section (4) of the organization registration Act, 2034 B.S.
 (1977 A.D.) with registration number: 414/070/71 B.S.

-- Registered with Social Welfare Council, Kathmandu on January 21, 2014 under section 13 of Social Welfare Council Act, 2049 B.S.
-(1992 A.D.) with registration number: 38571.
+- Registered with the Social Welfare Council, Kathmandu, on January 21, 2014, under section 13 of the Social Welfare Council Act, 2049 B.S.
+(1992 A.D.), with registration number 38571.

-- Registered with Government of Nepal, Ministry of Finance, Inland Revenue Department, Kathmandu on January 21, 2014 with Permanent Account Number (PAN): 601602555.
+- Registered with the Government of Nepal, Ministry of Finance, Inland Revenue Department, Kathmandu, on January 21, 2014, with Permanent Account Number (PAN): 601602555.